Samsung Galaxy M series

-The Samsung Galaxy M series is a line of primarily online entry-level and mid-range budget smartphones manufactured by Samsung Electronics, marketed primarily for India and other emerging markets.
-The first models in the series, the Samsung Galaxy M10 & M20, were released on February 5, 2019; they were followed by the Samsung Galaxy M30 on March 7 and the Samsung Galaxy M40 on June 18.
-The Samsung Galaxy M10s and Samsung Galaxy M30s were announced on September 18, and both were released on September 29.
-The Galaxy M01 and M11 were released on June 2, 2020 and were available for sale on both online and offline platforms.
-On September 10, Samsung announced the Galaxy M51, the first upper mid-range model in the lineup.
+The Samsung Galaxy M series is a line of primarily online entry-level and mid-range budget smartphones manufactured and developed by Samsung Electronics, marketed primarily for India and other emerging markets.
+The first models in the series, the Samsung Galaxy M10 and M20, were released on 5 February 2019; they were followed by the Samsung Galaxy M30 on 7 March and the Samsung Galaxy M40 on 18 June.
+The Samsung Galaxy M10s and Samsung Galaxy M30s were announced on 18 September, and both were released on 29 September.
+The Galaxy M01 and M11 were released on 2 June 2020 and were available for sale on both online and offline platforms.
+On 10 September, Samsung announced the Galaxy M51, the first upper mid-range model in the lineup.

 The primary selling point of the lineup is the higher-capacity battery, following the common trend within budget smartphones in the late-2010s.
 It is positioned below the Galaxy A series, although several models were derived from the Galaxy A series with several alterations.

-Exclusively for the Indian market, Samsung also released a rebranded variant of the Galaxy M series, known as the Galaxy F series, in collaboration with Flipkart.
+Exclusively for the Indian market, Samsung also released a rebranded variant of the Galaxy M series, known as the Galaxy F series, in collaboration with Flipkart; the Galaxy M series is still sold in India by other retailers.